Opera at Wexford - Rare operas the speciality

 Not the least daft aspect of the vision – the visionary being one Tom Walsh, the local anaesthetist – was the decision to focus exclusively on little-known or rarely-performed operas.
 Indeed, you may find that you have not heard of some or all of the three main operas.
 Don’t worry, due diligence precludes duffers, and they are very likely to be sung, played and staged with panache and verve and general all-round excellence.

 The glory of Wexford Festival Opera is not only musical.
 To say of the town itself that it is an ordinary, workaday place is not intended to denigrate.
-It does possess patches of beauty and interest (the estuarial light helps), but its very unpretentiousness means that the habitual Irish warmth of welcome and easy going ways contribute to the conviviality and sense of common purpose.
+It does possess patches of beauty and interest (the estuarial light helps), but its very unpretentiousness means that the habitual Irish warmth of welcome and easy-going ways contribute to the conviviality and sense of common purpose.
 It may be amusingly incongruous to see a street of mariners’ cottages pullulating with gents in dinner jackets (standard, incidentally, but not compulsory) but locals don’t bat an eyelid.
 After all, it’s their festival too.

 Since 1951 the festival has grown steadily in ambition, accomplishment and fame.
 One triumph has been the building of a new home, named The National Opera House and recipient of numerous national and international awards since its opening in 2008.

 Aside from a rather special morning’s exploration of the town’s history and architecture, we have not laid on excursions or visits.
 There are talks and discussions daily, and there is a range of events and art exhibitions to entertain you.
 Time to rest and recharge will also be necessary.
-In addition to the talks by our own lecturer – John Allison, editor of Opera and also of the Wexford programme book – there will be meetings with several people involved in running the festival.
+In addition to the talks by our own lecturer – John Allison, editor of Opera magazine and also of the Wexford programme book – there will be meetings with several people involved in running the festival.

 Itinerary

-The daily talk precedes the afternoon opera: the one-act I Pagliacci (Leoncavallo).
+Morning opera, La Tragédie de Carmen (1981).
 The brainchild of Wexford artistic director Rosetta Cucchi, the Opera Factory is a masterclass for young artists that culminates in a performance.
-Dinner is followed by the 8.00pm opera, The Critic (Stanford).
+An afternoon talk is followed by dinner and 7.30pm opera: Deidamia (Handel.)

 Practicalities

-Flights (Euro Traveller) with British Airways City Flyer (Embraer E190SR); airport transfers by private coach; hotel accommodation as described below; breakfasts; all 4 dinners (with wine, water, coffee) in good restaurants; all tips; all taxes; Festival programme book; services of the lecturer, tour manager, guides and guest speakers.
-Tickets (top category) for 5 operas are included costing c. £475.
+Flights (Euro Traveller) with British Airways (Airbus A320); airport transfers by private coach; hotel accommodation as described below; breakfasts; all 4 dinners (with wine, water, coffee) in good restaurants; all tips; all taxes; Festival programme book; services of the lecturer, tour manager, guides and guest speakers.

 Clayton Whites Hotel: a large, modern 4-star hotel in the centre of town, located a few minutes on foot from the opera house.
 Spacious common areas, capacious and comfortable bedrooms, good restaurant and bar, lovely helpful staff.
 Single rooms throughout are doubles for sole use.